decision-labs/spacialdb-devcenter/pages/Node.md

   {"pg": ">=0.5.0"
   }
 ```

-and running `npm install` in the root folder should install all the dependencies in a `node_module/` folder in the current working directory.
+and run `npm install` in the root folder to install all the dependencies in a `node_module/` folder in the current working directory.
 So we can now go ahead and write some code.

-By default, the `require('pg')` will use the Javascript bindings, and to use the `libpq` bindings just do the following in say your `index.coffee` file in the `src/` folder:
+By default, the `require('pg')` will use the JavaScript bindings, and to use the `libpq` bindings just do the following in say your `index.coffee` file in the `src/` folder:

 ```coffeescript
 pg = require('pg').native